nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 ![Fancy animation](./hello-animated.svg)

-Now, the image has its background animated and the hand emoji is waving to anyone looking at it.
+Now, the image has its background animated.
 Almost ready to be showcased on a GitHub README.
 Let's take it a step further.
 We are going to use the [`prefers-color-scheme` CSS rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) to support light and dark modes.
 This is how to do it:

 ```svg
 <svg fill="none" viewBox="0 0 600 300" width="600" height="300" xmlns="http://www.w3.org/2000/svg">